Health Care System Fails Many Transgender Americans

 "I'm not surprised, because 31 percent — it's a lot," Corado said quietly.
 Her own experiences with homelessness, rape, assault have left her all too familiar with the vulnerabilities faced by many transgender people.

 Corado pointed to one crucial word in the study that deserves extra emphasis.
-"What does regular health care mean?" she asked, then answers the question herself: "preventable."
+"What does regular health care mean?" she asked, then answered the question herself: "Preventable."

 Preventable problems, including HIV infection and some cancers, kill many people in this community.
 It's harder for transgender people to find health care coverage, because it's harder for them to find jobs.
 Social stigmas aside, consider the difficulty of getting hired if your gender does not appear to match the one on your legal ID.
-According to the 2015 U.S. Transgender Study, transgender people face an unemployment rate three times higher than the national average — 15 percent versus 5 percent.
+According to the 2015 U.S. Transgender Study, transgender people face an unemployment rate three times as high as the national average — 15 percent versus 5 percent.

-Then, there's what might happen when seeking medical attention.
+Then there's what might happen when seeking medical attention.
 In the NPR poll, 22 percent of transgender people said they'd avoided doctors or health care for fear of being discriminated against.

-"Your trans status is on display and on parade for people to make fun of you," Corado said, reflecting on insensitive medical professionals who've asked her such questions as, "What are you?"
+"Your trans status is on display and on parade for people to make fun of you," Corado said, reflecting on insensitive medical professionals who have asked her such questions as, "What are you?"

 "Right now, it's very hard for a lot of people to even find a primary care provider who's willing to work with them," said Kellan Baker, a doctoral candidate at Johns Hopkins University who studies how health policies affect gay, lesbian, queer and transgender Americans.
 He said even if you regularly see a physician, a number of insurance companies will not cover care related to gender transition, such as hormones or surgery.